iofjuupasli/SeXHR/README.md

 SeXHR
 =====

-Ajax is way sexy, mang.
+> "Ajax is way sexy, mang." said everyone, everywhere, always.

 This utility is a fork of [Francois Laubscher's](http://djfranzwa.co.za/) nifty [Webservice.js](https://github.com/djfranzwa/Webservice.js), a simple XMLHttpRequest wrapper that eases interactions with all kinds of HTTP services.